stefonrose/ZombieSimulation/README.md

 # Zombie Simulation

-This project simulates the spread of a zombie infection on an isolated island over a period of time.
+This project that, when given initial susceptible and infected populations, simulates the spread of a zombie infection on an isolated island over a period of time.
+This project was at its incepton based on an SIR model but was turned into a more probabilistic model over time.

 ## Requirements